AleenaCodes/ReactReduxIdleGame/Ideas.md

 - Get leaderboard displaying as table - DONE
 - Leaderboard - style submit button, make only first 10 of table - DONE
 - Make and add all icons - DONE
-- Make SVG background
+- Make SVG background - :(

+If time -

 - Finish styling - make everything a bit smaller

-If time -

 - Get leaderboard action patching current score -
   - API call returns ID
   - Add this ID to the state
   - When running the action, do a check - if ID already set then patch, if not then add new entry
 - Things greyed out if can't afford
 - Import/export save

+Todo before submitting -

+- Take out rubbish from code
+- Package (and test without node modules folders)
+- Finish writing report